epfl-ada/ada-2023-project-chatchuipt/readme.md

 # Every Season is Beerable
 # Abstract
 - This project aims mainly at studying the beer trends based on seasons.
 In fact, each individual may tend to consume different beers based on its mood or feeling influenced by the season.
 A study of a high variety of beers may help to see if some beers have variable success rate accross the year or inversely have a constant consumption rate.
-- After identifying how some specific types of beers are consumed at different times of the year, we could dig further those tendencies to see if they also varies accross the years.
+After identifying how some specific types of beers are consumed at different times of the year, we could dig further those tendencies to see if they also varies accross the years.
 This would helps to identify if the beer success at some time was ephemere or inversely anchored in the consumption habits of beer drinkers.

-to remove et ??? mettre dans notebook ???
-- This quantitative analysis of the rate of consumption can be complemented with a sentimental analysis of the ratings and the comments.
-It is a good point to see that a beer is more consummed at one time in the year, but does the rating and the comments about this beer are also more positives ?
-This would indicate a change of the drinker's taste preference accross the seasons (in other words, would a user give a better or worse rating depending on wether he is consuming at the right time or not).
+Seeing this seasonal variability, we will investigate the comment's enthusiasm for a beer accross season and see if this correlates with the seasonal cyles observed.
+Finally, we will see how the beweries take advantage of those cyclic consumption rates in their beer proposal.

 # Research Questions